-According to Salesforce, about 20 percent of all CRM data is considered unneeded.
+According to Salesforce, about 70 percent of all CRM data goes bad.
 Many Salesforce orgs are cluttered with “dirty data” that comes in the forms of redundancy, obsolete information, inconsistencies and information that is just plain wrong.

 We don’t have to tell you how important data is to your organization… but we can say that too much of it within your Salesforce org can confuse your GTM teams on where they should be looking to run the business.
 This leads to poor organization, wasted time, hindered customer service and more.